miloyip/normaldist-benchmark/readme.md

 CLT implementations were actually unable to pass the correctness tests, as their kurtosis are higher than threshold.

-All implementations except `cpp11random` uses simplest [linear congruential generator](https://en.wikipedia.org/wiki/Linear_congruential_generator) as unifromally distributed pseudo random number generator (PRNG).
+All implementations except `cpp11random` uses simplest [linear congruential generator](https://en.wikipedia.org/wiki/Linear_congruential_generator) as uniform distributed pseudo random number generator (PRNG).

 Suffixes       | Description
 ---------------|-----------